oreillymedia/production-resources/word/index.md

 <h2 id="paragraph-character-styles">Paragraph and Character Styles</h2>

 Now that you've arranged your workspace, you're ready to start writing.
 But first, you need to know that all of your text must have a *Style* applied to it.
 Every single paragraph needs to have a *Paragraph Style* applied, and if you want certain characters within a paragraph to look different than the rest of that paragraph, such as applying *Italics*, **Bold**, or `Literal`, you'll be using a *Character Style*.

+There is a cheat sheet of common template styles at https://oreil.ly/word-template-styles.

 Styles are just named sets of formatting attributes, used to identify and group structurally identical elements in a document.
 Once you've gotten familiar with the keyboard shortcuts and the SmartStyler, you'll find you won't need to spend much time searching for which style to use.
 But for now, know that you can find all the Paragraph and Character (also known as *Inline*) styles either from the menu labeled "ORAStyles," or on the O'Reilly Toolbar.
 They are grouped by category.
 There are a lot of them, for sure, but that's because we need a lot of them.
 Again, once you've adjusted to the SmartStyler and hopefully picked up a few keyboard shortcuts, you'll find you won't need to spend much time in these menus searching for styles.